Planning Sales Promotions on Digital Transformation Journey

 To get the most out of your developers’ time, consider equipping them with a promotion management platform that offers a flexible and developer-friendly API.
 This way, they can automate the boring stuff, reduce time to market for campaigns that require heavy automation and customization – and today’s marketing technology does require a lot of custom implementation.
 Settling for rigid, bloated e-commerce platforms isn’t an option anymore.

 Note: Marketers can help themselves by understanding the underlying technology and software developers’ work ethos.
 We’ve noticed that marketers who’ve looked under the hood and learned the basics of data analytics, programming, and marketing technology toolset, can roll out their digital promotion strategy much faster.
-Their advantage manifests itself in clear and concise requirements — just like developers like them.
-For this reason, we’ve launched “200 OK” a magazine for marketers who want to learn tech.
+Their advantage manifests itself in clear and concise requirements – just like developers like them.

 The flexible API is also a must for another reason.
 As you could notice in the online trends list, shoppers spend time online, using many devices.
 They demand good UX for every app, no matter if it’s single use or everyday use.
 Likewise, they don’t want ads that aren’t perfectly personalized.